MicrosoftDocs/powerquery-docs/powerquery-docs/connection-authentication-pqo.md

 ms.author: miescobar
 ---

-# Authentication in Power Query Online
+# Connections and authentication in Power Query Online